Moldytzu/MoldBios/README.md

 # MoldBios
-A basic bios-like firmware written in x86 assembly and C that runs in protected mode for QEMU.
+A basic bios-like firmware written in x86 assembly and C that runs in protected mode for QEMU and Pentium 2+ virtual machines

 ## Roadmap